z2oh/MiniPirates/README.md

 Accelerate with W, decelerate with S, turn left and right with A and D.
 Shoot left with Q and shoot right with E.

-The game is still in very, very, very early alpha.
+The game is still in very, very early alpha.

 The game and engine are written in MonoGame.

-Currently, no outside libraries or code is being used.
+Development blog for the game can be found at: https://cse.sc.edu/~jaday/cgc/spring-2016.html